 According to Distraction.gov, teenagers have the highest percentage of distracted driving accidents.
 Mashable lists several apps that parents can use to address this issue and monitor their younger family members behind the wheel:

-At the Jebaily Law Firm, P.A., we care about the safety of you and those you love.
+At the Jebaily Law Firm, we care about the safety of you and those you love.
 We are active supporters of End Distracted Driving (EndDD), a non-profit organization that brings speakers to area offices, schools and organizations to help raise awareness about the dangers of distracted driving and how these car accidents can be prevented.

 If you or someone you love has been injured due to a distracted driver, contact our experienced South Carolina personal injury lawyers today.